“How to unbrick my Android phone? I got Samsung Galaxy Note 3 and turned it to be a brick since I rooted it carelessly. Please HELP!”

 3. Go contact the manufacturer for service

 You can also get to learn how to unbrick Android without recovery.
-If all method mentioned above fails, take it to the service center to unbrick your Android device.
+If all method mentioned above fails, take it to the service centre to unbrick your Android device.
 They can simply flash the stock things back and hand it over to you even without a root checking.
 Please make sure you can keep your data on the device.

 Additional information to be mentioned: never ever flash anything that is not meant for your device.
-If you are not sue whether something is meant for your device, you can post a comment under this article.
+If you are not sued whether something is meant for your device, you can post a comment under this article.
 Posting a question is better than bricking your device, right?

 Besides, never throw away a good habit of backup your data.
-The most important part in your Android device is the precious file and data.
+The most important part of your Android device is the precious file and data.
 Get the tutorial of how to backup your Android here.

 - Moto G5 Plus Full Phone Specifications, Reviews, Price